fcorbelli/zpaqfranz/README.md

 ## This is zpaqfranz, a more advanced, but compatible, fork of ZPAQ version 7.15
 [Main site of old ZPAQ](http://mattmahoney.net/dc/zpaq.html)

-## An archiver, just like 7z or RAR style to understand, with the ability to maintain sort of "snapshots" of the data.
+## An archiver, just like 7z or RAR, with the ability to maintain "snapshots" (of versions) of the data.
 ## Classic archivers (tar, 7z, RAR etc) are obsolete, when used in the context of repeated backups (daily etc), compared to the ZPAQ technology.

 [Wiki being written - be patient](https://github.com/fcorbelli/zpaqfranz/wiki)